mongodb/docs/source/reference/glossary.rst

    primary key
       A record's unique, immutable identifier.
 In an RDBMS, the primary key is typically an integer stored in each row's ``id`` field.
-      In MongoDB, a document's primary key is stored in a document's :term:`_id` field and is usually a BSON Object ID.
+      In MongoDB, the :term:`_id` field holds a document's primary key.
+Primary keys are usually :term:`BSON` Object IDs.

    unique index
       An index that enforces uniqueness for a particular field across